LilaShiba/LilaShiba/README.md

 💙💎🧊💎💙

 Hi, I’m Lila-Josey ✨ I create dynamic systems with an eye on the future.
-I split my time between engineering thinking-algorithms, and writing literary fiction.
 I mostly enjoy walks with my dog 🐶, high tea with friends, and the constant learning inherent in NYC.
-I've been thinking a lot about the <a href="https://youtu.be/LUxFzh8r384?si=HFA9Kzv7C_pAYzhe&t=52"> Bronze Age</a>, and would like my next Novel to live then!
-Much research first.
+I've been thinking a lot about the <a href="https://youtu.be/LUxFzh8r384?si=HFA9Kzv7C_pAYzhe&t=52"> Bronze Age</a> lately.

 </div>